A citizenry connected through more civil and empathic public conversation in communities and the media.

 Why It's Important

 Our media environment prioritizes national perspectives and our politics reinforce divisive tribalism.
 Local citizenries, however, share a lived community experience.
-Too many of these local voices — be they from red counties or blue cities — go unheard today, drowned out by hyperpartisan noise and toxic public dialogue.
+Today, too many of these local voices — be they from red counties or blue cities — go unheard, drowned out by hyperpartisan noise and toxic public dialogue.
 Social media, designed to connect us, has also divided us into insular “tribes” hostile toward outside views and ripe for the spread of false news, hateful discourse, and extremism.
-We need to create a new civic space for local voices to be heard in civil, empathic public conversation that heals divisions from the inside of communities out.
+We need to create a new civic space for local voices to be heard in civil, empathic public conversation that heals divisions in communities from the inside out.